paige-ingram/calhacks2024/README.md

 This project is built on **Next.js App Router** and integrates various advanced technologies, including the **GEMINI API** for conversation history analysis and **Google Echo** to gather and summarize emotional data.
 By focusing on users' mental health, Halo offers an empathetic companion that checks in, interacts, and assists in maintaining a positive emotional state.

+The UI/UX design is dynamic, featuring **dark mode and light mode** options to cater to user preferences and enhance readability in different environments.
+This ensures a visually intuitive interface for users to track their emotional history and gain insights through visualizations.

 ## Features

 - **Hume AI Integration**: Empathic Voice Interface (EVI) for emotionally intelligent conversations.
 - **GEMINI API**: Collects and summarizes user conversation history to offer personalized insights.
-- **Emotional Data Visualization**: Hume AI's emotional insights are visualized in a dashboard to help users track and reflect on their mental health.
+- **Emotional Data Visualization**: Hume AI's emotional insights are visualized in a dynamic, easy-to-navigate dashboard to help users track and reflect on their mental health.
 - **User Recognition and Personalized Care**: Uses camera and motion detection to identify users and initiate conversations.
 - **Music Recommendations**: Integrates with the Spotify API to suggest music based on the user’s emotional state.
+- **Arize: Phoenix**: Tracks AI model performance, providing real-time monitoring and analysis to evaluate how well the AI is performing.
+- **Dynamic UI/UX with Dark and Light Mode**: Offers both dark mode and light mode options, creating a visually appealing and responsive interface that enhances user experience.

 ## Technologies Used

 - **Hume AI**: Empathic Voice Interface and emotional data insights.